getclair/hello-clair/README.md

 When a Unix shell is selected to be installed, `zsh` is installed first.

 - Oh My Zsh (https://github.com/robbyrussell/oh-my-zsh)
+    - Adds a "Hello Clair" profile to iTerm2 with custom fonts
+    - Zsh and iTerm2 themes
+    - .zshrc config
 - Prezto (https://github.com/sorin-ionescu/prezto)

 ### Applications